Author Archives: Jack Rawlins

 (A Best of the Best ride)

 I know riders who say they wouldn’t be caught dead riding on the Golden Gate Bridge.
 Granted, you’re riding on a sidewalk that’s usually full of hordes of pedestrians stopping to gawk and take selfies, not to mention hordes of cyclists riding rental bikes and staring out over the water as they ride.
 To these naysayers I say, crossing the Bridge under your own power is the archetypal Bucket List experience.
 Just go do it.
 Walk it if you’d rather.
 I’m a cyclist, so I’m riding it.
-However, it’s true that at 10 AM of a weekend morning in good weather the bridge is packed shoulder to shoulder with rental bikes, and it’s intolerable, so get there c.
+However, it’s true that at 11 AM of a weekend morning in good weather the bridge is packed shoulder to shoulder with rental bikes, and it’s intolerable, so get there c.
 8 AM if you can.
+In my experience, summer weekday mornings are pleasantly unpopulated at least until 10 AM (see photo).

 Navigating this route is pretty tricky throughout, so take along some mapping capability.
 For the City portion of the loop, the SF Bicycle Coalition has made a great bicycle map of San Francisco, and it will guide you.
 For the Marin leg, there’s the Marin Bicycle Map.
 Remember, electronic maps often won’t show you bike paths, which is half the ride.

-Time management is critical on this ride, because on some days the Tiburon ferry stops running in the late afternoon, and if you miss the last one it’s a long ride back (or a trip to Sausalito to catch the ferry there).
-Check the ferry schedule for the last run of the day, and calculate backwards to find your starting time, remembering to factor in lots of time for a leisurely pace and lots of lingering and snacking.
-I would guess you’ll want at least 4 hours elapsed time.
+Time management is critical on this ride, because on some days the Tiburon ferry stops running in the late afternoon (typically 4:30 on weekdays), and if you miss the last one it’s a long ride back (or a trip to Sausalito to catch the ferry there).
+Check the ferry schedule for the last run of the day, and calculate backwards to find your starting time, remembering to factor in lots of time for a leisurely pace and lots of vista gazing and snacking.
+On my last visit I did it at a moderate pace without stopping in under two hours starting from the Ferry Building, but I would guess you’ll want at least 4 hours elapsed time so you can explore.

 About a quarter of this loop, the leg from the Pier 41 ferry dock to the Bridge, duplicates a leg of our other SF ride, San Francisco’s Wiggle Loop.